What is Public Housing?

 Free parking is provided at all sites, as long your vehicle has a parking sticker.
 To get a sticker please bring your driver's license, vehicle registration, and proof of insurance to the FMHA office.

-On-site maintenance is provided along with lawn service, snow removal, and monthly exterminating services.
+On-site maintenance is provided along with lawn service, roadway snow removal, and monthly exterminating services.

 Can I have pets?

 Yes, but you must pay a $250 non-refundable pet deposit.
-The dog or cat cannot be over 20lbs and you must have documentation showing that the pet is spayed/neutered and all shots are up to date.
+The dog or cat cannot be over 35lbs and you must have documentation showing that the pet is spayed/neutered and all shots are up to date.
+The fee must be paid and the paperwork submitted BEFORE the animal can be brought into the unit.

 Are any preferences given to applicants of Public Housing?